Introduction

 REM mapdrives.bat

-REM Place a shortcut of this file in your startup folder or create
+REM Place this file on your desktop, in your startup folder, or create a task.

 TITLE MAP NETWORK & LOCAL FOLDERS

 Use ‘echo off’, at the top of the script.
 This tells the script to not display the commands or results to the screen, as they are executed.
-Use ‘echo.’ to print a blank line, and just plain echo to print any data to a screen.
+Use ‘echo.’ to print a blank line, and use just ‘echo’ to print data to the screen.

 @echo off